hyf0/sicp-javascript-zh/chapter1.1.md

 - the values of numerals are the numbers that they name,
 - the values of names are the objects associated with those names in the environment.

 Notice the role of the environment in determining the meaning of the names in expressions.
-In JavaScript, it is meaningless to speak of the value of an expression such as x + 1 without specifying any information about the environment that would provide a meaning for the name x.
+In JavaScript, it is meaningless to speak of the value of an expression such as **x + 1** without specifying any information about the environment that would provide a meaning for the name x.
 As we shall see in chapter 3, the general notion of the environment as providing a context in which evaluation takes place will play an important role in our understanding of program execution.

 Notice that the evaluation rule given above does not handle constant declarations.
-For instance, evaluating const x = 3; does not apply the = operator to two arguments, one of which is the value of the name x and the other of which is 3, since the purpose of the constant declaration is precisely to associate x with a value.
-(That is, the part x = 3 in the constant declaration const x = 3; is not an operator combination.)
+For instance, evaluating **const x = 3**; does not apply the = operator to two arguments, one of which is the value of the name x and the other of which is 3, since the purpose of the constant declaration is precisely to associate x with a value.
+(That is, the part **x = 3** in the constant declaration **const x = 3**; is not an operator combination.)

-The string “const” in the constant declaration is rendered in bold letters to indicate that it is a keyword in JavaScript.
+The string "const" in the constant declaration is rendered in bold letters to indicate that it is a *keyword* in JavaScript.
 Keywords are reserved words that carry a particular meaning, and thus cannot be used as names.
 A keyword or a combination of keywords instructs the JavaScript interpreter to treat the respective statement in a special way.
 Each such syntactic form has its own evaluation rule.
 The various kinds of statements (each with its associated evaluation rule) constitute the syntax of the programming language.

 ## 1.1.4 Functions